appKom/online-opptak/README.md

 cp .env.local.template .env.local
 ```

-For access to the application's production environment variables, please contact Appkom at <appkom@online.ntnu.com>.
+For access to the application's environment variables, please contact Appkom at <appkom@online.ntnu.no>.

 ### Running the Development Server